Angela Buchdahl

 앤절라 워닉 북달; born July 8, 1972) is an American reform rabbi.
-She was the first East Asian-American to be ordained as a rabbi, and the first East Asian-American to be ordained as a hazzan (cantor).
+She was the second East Asian-American to be ordained as a rabbi, and the first East Asian-American to be ordained as a hazzan (cantor).
 In 2011 she was named by Newsweek and The Daily Beast as one of America's "Most Influential Rabbis", and in 2012 by The Daily Beast as one of America's "Top 50 Rabbis".
 Buchdahl was recognized as one of the top five in The Forwards 2014 "Forward Fifty", a list of American Jews who had the most impact on the national scene in the previous year.

 Early life

 Buchdahl was born in Seoul, South Korea, to a Korean Buddhist mother, Sulja Yi Warnick, and Frederick David Warnick, an American Ashkenazi Reform Jew, whose ancestors emigrated from Bacău County, Romania, and Russia to the United States.

 At the age of five, Buchdahl moved to the United States with her family.
 She was raised Jewish, attending Temple Beth El in Tacoma, Washington, which her great-grandparents had assisted in founding a century before.
 Like her mother, she became very involved in temple activities, and became a leader in school and within the youth group.
 She attended Stadium High School in Tacoma.
 At the age of 16, she visited Israel through Bronfman youth fellowships with other Jewish teenagers from the U.S., and for the first time had the authenticity of her Judaism questioned by an Orthodox Jew based on the belief that only children of a Jewish mother can be Jewish.
 As a college student, she spent her summers working as head song leader at Camp Swig, a Reform Jewish camp in Saratoga, California.
 At the age of 21 she underwent a Reform conversion or giyur, which she views as a "reaffirmation ceremony".

 Buchdahl attended Yale University, where she was one of the first female members of Skull and Bones, a secret student society.
 During her time at Yale, she met her husband Jacob Buchdahl, now an attorney.
 She earned a Bachelor of Arts degree in Religious Studies from Yale University in 1994 and began her cantorial and rabbinic studies at Hebrew Union College.